ssweck/tmp-solana-ibc-post/solana-ibc-story.md

 why we’ve ended up creating [the guest blockchain](https://docs.picasso.network/technology/ibc/solana/#ibc-requirements--the-need-for-a-guest-blockchain) which runs atop Solana.
-While an interesting topic by itself, this post is not about the guest blockchain, as the guest blockchain has been detailed [here](https://research.composable.finance/t/crossing-the-cross-blockchain-interoperability-chasm/33).
+While an interesting topic by itself, this post is not about the guest blockchain, as it has been detailed [here](https://research.composable.finance/t/crossing-the-cross-blockchain-interoperability-chasm/33).

 Instead, this post describes the technical difficulties of developing a complex smart contract on Solana.
 IBC is as complex as it gets.
 This is especially